 Accepting gifts from pupils or parents/guardians

-However, times have changed and these little tokens have occasionally become more lavish; there now seems to be an increasing trend for parents/guardians to collaborate by having a collection to purchase one large item or present the teacher with a monetary gift such as an Amazon gift card, or even the cash.
+Small teacher gifts and tokens of appreciation are always welcomed.
+However, times have changed, and these little tokens are becoming more lavish; there now seems to be an increasing trend for parents/guardians to collaborate by having a collection to purchase one large item or present the teacher with a monetary gift such as an Amazon gift card or even cash.

 Unfortunately, this puts your staff in an awkward position as it is likely to contravene your Gifts and Hospitality Policy.

 Every school/academy must have a Gifts and Hospitality Policy and accompanying Register where gifts received (and given) are recorded.
 This may be found in your Code of Conduct, depending on your school.

 The wording of that policy is likely to be along the lines of ‘Staff and governors/trustees can accept gifts and hospitality which are small tokens with a value of £30 or less, without relevant approval and these do not need to be recorded in the school’s Gifts and Hospitality Register.
 If the gift is more than just a token, it should be politely and courteously declined.’